dantovbein/react_udemy/README.md

 ### Reducers
-A reducer it´s a function that returns a piece of the application state.
+A reducer it´s a function that **returns or produce** a piece of the application state.

 Many pieces of state, so many reducers!